mthbernardes/ARTLAS/README.md

-server_name = hostname of the server in zabbix agentd_config = Zabbix agent configuration file enable_advantage_keys = True or False to use advanced triggers enable = True to enable  or False to disable
+server_name = hostname of the server in zabbix agentd_config = Zabbix agent configuration file enable_advantage_keys = True or False to use advanced triggers notifications = true to enable  or false to disable triggers notifications enable = true to enable  or false to disable

 <b>SYSLOG/SIEM CONFIGURATION</b>
 [CEF_Syslog]